realnews-gateway/emergency-publishing-system/network-access-layer/session-init/bootstrap-flow.md

 # Bootstrap Flow

 The Bootstrap Flow defines the complete sequence a client follows to establish a secure, covert, and censorship‑resistant session with the server.
-It orchestrates negotiation, key exchange, authentication, and camouflage alignment into a unified initialization pipeline.
+It orchestrates negotiation, key exchange, authentication, replay protection, and camouflage alignment into a unified initialization pipeline.

 The bootstrap process is designed to mimic legitimate application behavior, resist active probing, and adapt to regional censorship conditions.